juvu/DayTrade-SwingTrade/HowToDayTrade.md

 #### parabolic
 - A Parabolic stock is the one that goes up/down with a very strong strength for a very long time due to strong catalyst/chart
-- We can mitigate the risk starting with a smaller position as cusion and add position size as the stock goes up
+- We can mitigate the risk starting with a smaller position as cushion and add position size as the stock goes up
 - Wait for the stock to reverse and trade counter setup
 - Start with 1/4 position size since risk is much greater